nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 The `action` property can have one of the following values: `add`, `delete` or `update`.

 #### users
-When a comment is added to a reference alle the users `involved` in the reference will be informed.
+When a comment is added to a reference alle the users `involve` in the reference will be informed.
 An involved user is a user that has previously added a comment to the reference.

-A notify is sent to the user also if it's `mentioned` in the comment.
+A notify is sent to the user also if it's `mention` in the comment.
 Within the event an URL containing a deeplink to the comment is sent.

 ```